rad-g/spotifyAPI/README.md

 ## Database

-The results are entered into SQL database:
+The results are entered into SQL database automatically:

 | artist  | song | genre | recommendations |
 | ---------- | ----------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |